lvluna/landslide-seasonality/README.md

 This repository contains notebooks that perform the analysis reported by:

-**Luna, L.V., Korup, O. Landslide Seasonality in the Pacific Northwest.
+**Luna, L.V., Korup, O. Seasonal landslide activity lags annual precipitation pattern in the Pacific Northwest.
 Submitted to *Geophysical Research Letters*.**

 ### 01_LandslideInventoryProcessing.ipynb
 This Python Jupyter Notebook reads in the raw landslide inventory data from each source, subsets it to landslides with a known month, and summarizes the counts of landslides that occurred in each month in each inventory.
 It creates Figure 1 and Table S1.
 It also clips the PRISM 30-year climate normals and  monthly precipitation data to each inventory footprint and summarizes the data.